progit/progit2/TRANSLATING.md

 ## Setting up a publication chain for e-books

 This is a technical task, please ping @jnavila to get started with epub publication.

-## Beyond Pro Git

-Translating the book is the first step.
-Once this is finished, you could consider translating the user interface of Git itself.

-This task requires a more technical knowledge of the tool than the book.
-Hopefully, after having translated the full book content, you can understand the terms used in the application.
-If you feel technically up to the task, the repo is [here](https://github.com/git-l10n/git-po) and you just have to follow the [guide](https://github.com/git-l10n/git-po/blob/master/po/README).

-Beware though that

- * you'll need to use more specific tools to manage localization po files (such as editing them with [poedit](https://poedit.net/) and merging them.
-You might need to compile git in order to check your work.
- * a basic knowledge of how translating applications works is required, which is significantly different from translating books.
- * the core Git project uses more stringent [procedures](https://github.com/git-l10n/git-po/blob/master/Documentation/SubmittingPatches) to accept contributions, be sure to abide by them.